kasenetz/hbcd-docs/docs/datacuration/eeg.md

 # EEG Data Curation & BIDS Conversion

 ## BIDS Conversion
-To facilitate data handling and preprocessing, we employ [EEG2BIDS Wizard](https://github.com/aces/eeg2bids), a custom MATLAB application installed at all HBCD sites.
-After each EEG session, raw data are uploaded to the Wizard, which, among other things, converts this data to the BIDS standard data structure.
+Data are converted to BIDS using EEG2BIDS Wizard, a custom MATLAB application developed for HBCD.
+Each study site has the EEG2BIDS Wizard installed at their study site and uses the program to upload raw EEG files and associated metadata after each EEG session.
+The EEG2BIDS Wizard performs QC checks, converts the data to BIDS formatting, and handles data transfer (see details in the section below).
 The resulting BIDS data structure is:
 ```
 assembly_bids/
 |__ participants.tsv